HenrikBengtsson/profmem/README.md

 # profmem: A Light-Weight Memory Profiling API for R

+## Introduction

 The `profmem()` function of the [profmem] package provides an easy way to profile the memory usage of an R expression.
-More precisely, it logs _all_ memory allocations done when creating new R objects.
+It logs all memory allocations done within R (also by native code of R).
+For example,

-## Example

 ```r
 > library("profmem")